ATCGbyH/IMC_Denoise-CellSEG/README.md

 The segmentation was performed using <a href="https://napari.org/stable/">Napari</a> and BodenmillerGroup's <a href="https://bodenmillergroup.github.io/IMCDataAnalysis/">IMC Data Analysis Workflow</a>.

-All the Data generation, analysis and plotting was performed by me for this project, including the creation of some pipelines that were missing to make this project go forward.
+All the Data generation, analysis and plotting for this project was performed by me, including the creation of some pipelines that were missing to make this project go forward.

 Due to the nature of this project, Raw data was compared with Denoised to assess IMC quality pre- and post-denoising.